liquinlab/elm-smile/docs/coding/overview.md

 conditions, preloading of content, and other important features of your experiment.

-==You almost certainly will need to edit this file for your experiment.==
+You almost certainly will need to edit this file for your experiment.

 ## Stepping Views